How to Choose a Boat Propeller That Won’t Drag You Down

 Two Blades: Two-bladed boat propellers are made for smaller boats and smaller motors.
 They provide quiet and gentle power.
 These are usually the propellers you'll find on trolling motors.

 Three Blades: Three-bladed propellers are the most common type.
-They're usually made out of aluminum and are less expensive to produce.
-Being that fewer blades means less drag, this allows for faster speeds.
+They're usually made of aluminum and are less expensive to produce.
+Fewer blades mean less drag, which allows for faster speeds.
 However, this can also cause more vibration.

 Four Blades: Four-bladed props are also fairly common.
 They're usually made of stainless steel, making them strong and durable.
 Four blades are good for rough conditions and offer great fuel efficiency.

-Five and Six Blades: As with most anything, the more parts there are, the more expensive the item is going to be.
+Five and Six Blades: As with most anything, the more parts there are, the more expensive the item will be.
 Five and six-bladed props are the most expensive to produce.

 On the upside, more blades equal less vibration.
 They're used on boats that need more thrust, but they also create more drag.